 Visual-first browsing also makes sense

 This franchise is unusually strong for posters, wallpapers, and PFPs because the silhouettes stay readable, the palette stays memorable, and the cast supports multiple moods without flattening into one generic montage.
-That lane finally has a clean franchise entry now: Chainsaw Man Wallpapers, Posters, and PFPs.
+That lane still has a clean franchise entry here: Chainsaw Man Wallpapers, Posters, and PFPs.

 Best Cluster Routes on This Site Right Now